 Once you have completed your training, you will need to be certified by the National Dental Assistant Examining Board, which is affiliated with the Canadian Dental Assistants' Association.
 Dental assistants who want to work will have to take the additional step of getting certified with the Ontario Dental Assistants' Association.

-When anyone on our team needs dental care, we refer them to the professionals at Forest Park Dental Arts.
+When anyone on our team needs dental care, we refer them to the professionals at Expressions Dental Centre found at 109 Fanshawe Park Rd E, Unit F, in London ON.
 When looking for a dentist of your own, be sure to read reviews and ask for referrals.